TriumphLLC/Blend4Web/doc_src/materials.rst

 Fresnel effect for reflection
 -----------------------------

-The Fresnel effect manifests itself as the dependency of the intencity of passing and reflected light on the incidence angle.
+The Fresnel effect manifests itself as the dependency of the intensity of passing and reflected light on the incidence angle.
 If the angle of incidence is close to zero (i.e. light falls almost at right angle to the surface) the passing light portion is large and the reflected light portion is small.
 On the contrary if the angle of incidence is close to 90 degrees (i.e. light falls almost parallel to the surface) almost all light is reflected.

 The engine uses the approximate Schlick’s formula: